UNM Online Handbook

 General Education

-UNM offers a variety of General Education courses in the AOP format.
+UNM offers a limited inventory of General Education courses in the AOP format.
 They are not associated with any particular Accelerated Online Program and are available only to AOP students.
 Offerings include courses satisfying the US & Global Diversity and Inclusion undergraduate degree requirement.
 AOP gen ed courses are listed on the UNM Online website and are found in the schedule of current online course offerings.

 With a growing number of students entering AOPs without the necessary general education credits, there is strong demand for such courses.
 Offering them is also an opportunity to capture additional tuition revenue.
-A College/School may contact aop@unm.edu to propose one or more courses.
+A college/school may contact aop@unm.edu to propose one or more courses.

 Minimum Enrollment

-Fall and Spring Terms:
+Fall and Spring Semesters:

-• 100/1000 and 200/2000-level class: minimum is 13
+- 100/1000 and 200/2000-level class: minimum is 13

-• 300/400-level class: minimum is 10
+- 300/400-level class: minimum is 10

-• Graduate-level class: minimum is 5
+- Graduate-level class: minimum is 5

-A combination of upper and lower division* cross listed offerings are recommended to meet a minimum of 13.
+- A combination of upper and lower division* cross-listed offerings are recommended to meet a minimum of 13.

 Instructional Delivery Types